Last updated on 2026-02-02

 Career Options

-Graduates of the Mechanical Technician - General Machinist program can pursue various career paths in Canada, including:
+Graduates of the Mechanical Technician - General Machinist program can pursue a variety of career opportunities in Canada, including:

-• General Machinist: Operate and maintain machine tools to produce precision parts and instruments.
+- General Machinist: Operate and set up machines to produce precision parts and tools.

-• Tool and Die Maker: Design and fabricate tools, dies, and special guiding and holding devices for manufacturing processes.
+- Tool and Die Maker: Design and create tools, dies, and special guiding and holding devices used in manufacturing.

-• Machinery Maintenance Technician: Perform maintenance and repairs on machinery and equipment in various industries.
+- Machinery Maintenance Technician: Perform maintenance and repairs on machinery to ensure optimal performance.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.